 Who can get married in Alaska?

-Alaska law allows marriage between one man and one woman.
+Alaska law allows marriage between one man and one woman or between to individuals of the same gender.
 To get married in Alaska, you must be 18 or older or on active duty in the United States Armed Forces.
 However, you can get married at 16 or 17 if your parent or guardian says it is ok.
 In very unusual circumstances, a court may allow a 14 or 15 year old to get married.

 You cannot marry if you are already married.
 You also cannot marry someone who is closely related to you by blood.
 You must consent to be married.